How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 Mikhail Videiko’s colleague, Dr. Alexander Simonenko, an archaeologist, specialist in the history and archeology of the Sarmatians, had an expedition in Kherson.
 He told me that the Russians tore his expedition base apart, robbed everything and the museum in particular, and took away all the exhibits.

 Scientists made a whole report about what exactly was stolen and where it came from.
 At a conference organized by the German Archaeological Institute in Iasi last fall, they reported on gold stolen from the Kherson museum.
 Videiko himself then gave a report and mentioned in it the monuments damaged during the war.
-So, in the Mariupol Museum there were clippings and finds from the Mariupol burial ground (excavations in 1932 - ed.), which survived the Second World War, and during this were destroyed: two shells flew into the hall where they were exhibited, everything burned out.
+Thus, in the Mariupol Museum there were clippings and finds from the Mariupol burial ground (excavations in 1932 - ed.), which survived the Second World War, and during this were destroyed: two shells flew into the hall where they were exhibited, everything burned out.

 “Surprisingly, before the war, researchers managed to take DNA samples from the skeletons that were stored there, and at the beginning of the year an article was published with the results of these genetic studies, but the materials from which the samples were taken no longer exist,” says Videiko.

 “The Germans asked me to write an article about the sad fate of this world-famous archaeological site.”
 And the Russians stole the surviving exhibits and showed them at an archaeological exhibition in Moscow.
-By the way, the burial ground was excavated at the place where Azovstal stands.
+By the way, the burial ground was excavated in the place where Azovstal stands.

 This year, the Presidium of the National Academy of Sciences recognized monitoring of heritage in the war zone as a priority area of research for the Institute of Archeology, and this has become, one might say, the routine work of scientists.
 And before that, Sergei Telizhenko, scientific secretary of the Institute of History of the National Academy of Sciences of Ukraine, on his own initiative monitored the state of the archaeological heritage in the Lugansk region (since 2014).